Skip to main content

 Using sensors for automated inventory control enables warehouse managers to know exactly where their assets are at all times.
 Not only that, data from sensors can update managers about warehouse storage conditions and provide alerts in real-time if preventative action needs to be taken.

-Non-powered assets can also be tracked using IoT (also known as the ‘Internet of Things’) devices for automated inventory management.
+Non-powered assets can also be tracked using IoT devices for automated inventory management and asset tracking.
 Thinxtra’s IET10 is the perfect tool for the job.
 It offers geolocation via Wi-Fi, a built-in temperature sensor, a tamper detection switch and ultra-long battery life to track non-powered assets.
 Our team can help you source and connect automated inventory management IoT devices like the IET10 and many others to meet your exact needs.

 Another benefit of automated stock management is that it can streamline stock reordering processes using predictive analytics.
 Instead of manually checking when stock needs to be reordered, the right system can automatically place orders for you based on your previous order history and sales trend data.
 This frees up your stock controller’s time, allowing them to focus on other business-critical tasks.